NYCPlanning/ae-data-flow/documentation/design.md

    - Tool: pg.js [pg/source-load](../pg/source-load/load.ts)
    - Run from: Data flow runner
    - Run against: Flow database
+   - Description: Copy the source data from the `data` folder to the source tables within the flow database.

 7) Create tables in the flow database that model the api database tables
    - Command: `db:pg:model:create`